awsdocs/aws-cdk-guide/v2/cli.md

 The standard AWS `config` file is located at `~/.aws/config` \(macOS/Linux\) or `%USERPROFILE%\.aws\config` \(Windows\)\.
 For details and alternate locations, see [Location of the shared config and credentials files](https://docs.aws.amazon.com/sdkref/latest/guide/file-location.html) in the *AWS SDKs and Tools Reference Guide*

 The environment that you specify in your AWS CDK app by using the stack's `env` property is used during synthesis\.
 It's used to generate an environment\-specific AWS CloudFormation template, and during deployment, it overrides the account or Region specified by one of the preceding methods\.
-For more information, see [Environments](environments.md)\.
+For more information, see [Environments for the AWS CDK](environments.md)\.

 **Note**
 The AWS CDK uses credentials from the same source files as other AWS tools and SDKs, including the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)\.
 However, the AWS CDK might behave somewhat differently from these tools\.
 It uses the AWS SDK for JavaScript under the hood\.
 For complete details on setting up credentials for the AWS SDK for JavaScript, see [Setting credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials.html)\.